faculty, staff, students, and alumni involved in deciding what goes where

 Today

 Iowa State University is home to one of the largest campus public art programs in the United States.
-Over 2,500 public works of art make up the Art on Campus Collection, and are located across campus in buildings, courtyards, open spaces and classrooms.
-Iowa State’s public art is not required to be beautiful, but it is required to be intellectually relevant to the contemporary campus and utilized in curricula.
-The Art on Campus Collection and Program, formalized in 1980, includes acquisition, care and maintenance in addition to scholarship and educational programming.
+Over 2,500 public works of art make up the Art on Campus Collection, located across campus in buildings, courtyards, open spaces, and classrooms, integrating art into everyday campus environments.

 Other departments' pages about the Art on Campus Collection